 Over the past 800,000 years, until the last 40 years, the concentration has never been more than 280 ppm.
 That is until we started adding CO2 to the atmosphere.
 Since the Industrial Revolution, over the last 220 years, CO2 levels have risen on average 2 – 3 ppm each year.
 In June of 2013, we reached 390 ppm which is 40% higher than CO2 variances that occurred due to natural reasons.
 Now we’re heading for 500 ppm or more.

 Do you remember the number I told you to commit to memory.
 As of June 2019, CO2 measured 411.2 ppm, an increase of 3.5 ppm over readings taken in June of 2018.

 Image provided by Johns Hopkins University http://jhupressblog.com/2013/06/

 It was predicted that if this rate remains unimpeded, the critical value of 450 ppm’s will be reached in approximately 25 to 30 years from now, or maybe sooner.
-As of April 2014, CO2 levels breached the 400 ppm mark for the first time in recorded history.
-By June CO2 levels had approached 410 ppm.
 The rate of increase at which CO2 is being added to the atmosphere is 500-1000 times greater than the pace at which CO2 fluctuations occur due to natural causes.
 Sadly, this still hasn’t made headlines.
 The anthropogenic (human) contribution to this phenomenon is indisputable.

 SO WHY ALL THE CONFUSION?